-- You find a buyer for your vehicle and introduce them to the finance house.
-They will pay the finance house and the finance house will use that money to pay off the remaining balloon payment.
+- You find a buyer for your vehicle and introduce them to the Finance House.
+The buyer will pay the Finance House, who will use that money to pay off the remaining balloon payment.
 If you sell the vehicle for more than the balloon payment, you get the equity.
 If you sell it for less, however, you will have to make up the remaining balance.
 It should be noted that the lease company may charge a small fee for processing this.
 This is usually between 0.5% and 2.5%.

-What are the business benefits to leasing?
+What are the business benefits of leasing?

-- Road tax is usually included
+- Vehicle Excise Duty is usually included

 - On occasion, business leasing can be cheaper than personal leasing